Skip to content

 The Daily Orca-All My Records-Youth of Today-Can't Close My Eyes

-Anyway, Break Down the Walls was my first real dive into the risks you took when buying records before you could preview everything online.
-But the front cover was so cool!
-All those Xs and wild crowds!
+Break Down the Walls was my first real dive into the risks you took when buying records before you could preview everything online (certainly not the last, though).
+But the front cover was so cool with all those Xs and wild crowds!
+On paper, it should have been the coolest thing in the world, but I guess I wasn’t ready for it.

 It took me a while to come back to Youth Of Today.
-I would even bad mouth them to people, telling them how much they sucked.
-I’m not sure when I put that record back on again and gave it another chance, but shit was I wrong about it.
-I guess it took me a few years to hear lots of other shittier punk and hardcore to really appreciate these Youth Crew maniacs.
-I didn’t have much access to stuff back then.
-I don’t know what I was thinking.
+Over the years I would even badmouth them to people, telling them how much they sucked.
+I’m not sure when I put that record back on again for another chance, but holy shit was I wrong about it.
+I guess it took me a few years to hear lots of other shittier punk and hardcore to really appreciate what these Youth Crew maniacs were slinging.
+Thankfully, being wrong about something when you’re seventeen isn’t the worst sin in the world.

-I haven’t been Straight Edge in almost 20 years, but I love me some good old fashioned sXe Hardcore.
-Can’t Close My Eyes seems to be a collection of EPs and selected tracks from other, older pre-BDTW releases.
-Lots of these songs are on Break Down the Walls but I like them better here.
-They all sound younger and rawer on this release, and I suppose they were.
+I haven’t been straight edge in almost 20 years, but I still love good old-fashioned sXe hardcore.
+My version of Can’t Close My Eyes is a repress of the original 1988 album plus a handful of various tracks from other recordings.
+A number of these songs are also on Break Down the Walls, but I like them better here.
+It’s a much rawer recording, which is something I always prefer to “slick” production.
 I kind of wish I had heard this stuff before I heard BDTW.
-Maybe I would have sung their praises for all those years instead of shit talking.
+Maybe I would have been singing Youth of Today’s praises for all those years instead of all that shit-talking.